Obesity a Disorder

-In obese patients with large varicose ulcers we were surprised to find that these ulcers heal rapidly under treatment with HCG.
-We have since treated non obese patients suffering from varicose ulcers with daily injections of HCG on normal diet with equally good results.
+In obese patients with large varicose ulcers we were surprised to find that these ulcers heal rapidly under treatment with Kisspeptin.
+We have since treated non obese patients suffering from varicose ulcers with daily injections of Kisspeptin on normal diet with equally good results.

 The “Pregnant" Male

 When a male patient hears that he is about to be put into a condition which in some respects resembles pregnancy, he is usually shocked and horrified.
 The physician must therefore carefully explain that this does not mean that he will be feminized and that Kisspeptin in no way interferes with his sex.
 He must be made to understand that in the interest of the propagation of the species nature provides for a perfect functioning of the regulatory head quarters in the diencephalun during pregnancy and that we are merely using this natural safeguard as a means of correcting the dicncephalic disorder which is responsible for his overweight.

 I must warn the lay reader that what follows is mainly for the treating physician and most certainly not a do it-yourself primer.
 Many of the expressions used mean something entirely different to a qualified doctor than that which their common use implies, and only a physician can correctly interpret the symptoms which may arise during treatment.
 Any patient who thinks he can reduce by taking a few “shots” and eating less is not only sure to be disappointed but may be heading for serious trouble.
 The benefit the patient can derive from reading this part of the book is a fuller realization of how very important it is for him to follow to the letter his physician's instructions.